-- Common Stock Dividend Reduction: We reduced the first quarter common cash dividend to \$0.01 per common share.
-We will continue to monitor our financial performance and the economic outlook to assess whether it is appropriate to resume a regular quarterly common dividend at a level determined to be prudent based on the economic outlook, alternatively, or to declare and pay any required dividend at the end of 2020. - Increased Liquidity to \$1.2 Billion in Corporate Cash: We enhanced our liquidity position by drawing \$400.0 million under our \$600.0 million corporate line of credit, adding to our existing cash balance of approximately \$800.0 million for a total cash balance of approximately \$1.2 billion.
+- Common Stock Dividend: Our board of trustees authorized first, second and third quarter common cash dividends of \$0.01 per common share.
+We will continue to monitor our financial performance and the economic outlook to assess whether it is appropriate to resume a regular quarterly common dividend at a level determined to be prudent based on the economic outlook, or, alternatively, to declare and pay any required dividend at the end of 2020. - Share Repurchase: We suspended further repurchases of our common shares and Series A Preferred Shares, as applicable. - Increased Liquidity: We enhanced our liquidity position by drawing \$400.0 million under our \$600.0 million corporate line of credit.
+As of June 30, 2020, we had approximately \$1.1 billion of cash and cash equivalents and restricted cash reserves.
 By preemptively drawing on our credit facility, we have ensured significant liquidity to meet our obligations over an extended period of time.